Rick712/project3-new-concepts-with-realtime-data/README.md

 ![All the fish are dead :(](https://i.imgur.com/NmnwzeL.png)

+## Used data

+The used data comes directly from De Ceuvel.
+This is the data I use:

+- Fish food in gram
+- Fish perceived happiness
+- Fish total weight
+- Concentration ammonia in fish tank
+- Concentration ammonia in other tank
+- Number of crops
+- Kind of grops
+- Crop grow rate in % per day
+- Crop expected harvest time
+- Total number of water + ammonia going to the plants in Liter per day
+- Total number of water going back to the fish in Liter per day

 ## Getting started

 To install the web app, run `npm init`.
 Then, to start the server, run `node app.js`.